ele9996/keyword-spotting/README.md

 # Keyword-spotting
-Training and evaluation of different models on the Mini Speech command dataset
+Training and evaluation of different models on the "Mini Speech Command" dataset